joeyfoo/da-roadsigns-font/readme.md

 ### Metrics and spacing

 ![Vertical font metrics for DA RoadSigns](Docs/da-roadsigns-readme-metrics@2x.png)

 * UPM: `1000`
 * Ascender: `800`
 * Cap height: `700`
 * x-height: `500`
 * Baseline: `0`
-* Descender: -`200`
+* Descender: `-200`

 In other words, to get an x-height of 25mm, use a font size of 50mm (~142 pt), which will yield a cap-height of 35mm.

-The recommended vertical spacing between text in the SDRE is 20mm at an x-height of 25mm, which would equate to a line spacing of 120%.
+The recommended vertical spacing between text in the _Standard Details of Road Elements_ is 20mm at an x-height of 25mm, which would equate to a line spacing of 120%.

 ## Development notes